ashay-maheshwari/custom-literate-tools/README.md

 # Credits
-Credits to Ashay Maheshwari, IIIT Hyderabad to make and customize the literate tools for documentation.
+Credits to VLEAD, IIIT Hyderabad to make and customize the literate tools for documentation.

 # Changelog